Coping with Grief

 She leaves to cherish her memories: her two daughters, Joann Perkins-Winn (Terry) and Abbie Berry-Wilson (Kenneth); four sons, David Perkins (Lillie), Isam Berry, Jr. (Charlene), Daryll Berry (Seretha), and Roderick Berry; one sister, Dorothy Perkins- Hawkins; one brother-in-law, Pastor Jessie McCoy; one sister-in-law, Norcella McCoy; twelve grandchildren and seven great-grandchildren; and a host of nieces and nephews.

-in memory of Ethel Lee Perkins Berry, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Ethel Lee Perkins Berry, please visit our floral store.